espocrm/documentation/user-guide/reports.md

 ### Having group

-Having group provides an ability to use aggregate functions COUNT, SUM, MAX, MIN, AVG.
+Having group provides an ability to filter with using aggregate functions COUNT, SUM, MAX, MIN, AVG.

 Some use cases: